ryanmcnally93/ascension/README.md

 - Each product has their own card, creating using a for loop these cards contain all the relevant information aswell as links to edit and delete them and add them to cart.
 The quantity boxes allow the user to select more or less of the same item.
 - The filters allow the user to list the same items currently being shown in a different order, by price or rating.
-- Entering this page from the links created accross the site views the page in different ways.
+- Entering this page from the links created across the site views the page in different ways.
 For example, clicking record and then all studios will give the same products page with studios only.
 The page title will be STUDIOS and the colour will be gold.
-CLicking rehearsals instead provides lightblue and the relevant title.
+Clicking rehearsals instead provides lightblue and the relevant title.
 Arriving using the strings link will change the title but not the colours of the page.

 <img src="/media/readme-images/products.webp" width="50%" alt="Products Page" style="display: inherit; ">